 If you aren’t talking about your best content, why should anyone else care?
-For this reason, it’s important that your best SEO content be linked to internally by other pages on your website.
+For this reason, your best SEO content must be linked to internally by other pages on your website.

 Yes, this means you may need to go back and edit some older posts to include links to the new, incredible content.

-Okay, finally we’re finally at the big one: external links.
+Okay, finally, we’re at the big one: external links.

 External links are links from websites other than your own.
 Google relies heavily on external links to determine how good a post is.
-And this makes sense, doesn’t it?
+And this makes sense.
 You can talk about yourself and your own skills all day long, but no one will believe you.
 But as soon as other people begin bragging about you, others take notice.

 While producing incredible content may get you some links, the truth is, you are going to have to do some “link building.”
 This means reaching out to other website owners in the space to ask for links.
 For some great tips on getting these links, I like to read Backlinko.com.

-The above nine-point checklist may not include everything a person could know about SEO, but by simply following this checklist, you’ll be miles ahead of the competition and will likely see your posts get significant SEO traffic.
+The above nine-point checklist may not include everything a person could know about SEO, but you’ll be miles ahead of the competition by simply following this checklist.
+You will likely see your posts get significant SEO traffic.